Benyamin Cohen: Jewsweek

 Jewsweek was an online magazine devoted to covering issues pertinent to young Jews in their 20s and 30s.
 It was created by Cohen in 2001.
 It covered a host of subjects, including topical events in the entertainment industry, political world, and within Judaism itself, both as it concerned the United States and Israel.
 In 2005 Cohen sold the company, which was subsequently reopened under Blue Star Media.
 Jewsweek ceased operation in 2007.

 Book

 Cohen's book My Jesus Year: A Rabbi’s Son Wanders the Bible Belt in Search of Faith is part memoir, part spiritual quest, and part anthropologist's mission.
 In Cohen's book, he seeks to understand his lack of enthusiasm for Orthodox Judaism in addition to why Christians are so excited about Christianity.
 Among many adventures, he jumps into the mosh-pit at a Christian rock concert, sees himself on the JumboTron of a Black Baptist service, goes door-to-door with Mormon missionaries, attends a Christian wrestling event, and spends the day with some monks at a monastery.
 To Cohen's surprise, his search for universal answers and truths in the Bible Belt actually makes him a better Jew.

 Cohen began work on a book about Albert Einstein in March 2021.
+The book, The Einstein Effect: How the World's Favorite Genius Got into Our Cars, Our Bathrooms, and Our Minds, published in 2023.
+It shows how Einstein's work can be found in modern technologies like GPS and iPhone cameras, as well as interviews with celebrities that are inspired by Einstein – including Christopher Lloyd and Yahoo Serious.
+A chapter devoted to Einstein's work helping refugees includes a conversation with actor Mandy Patinkin, who is the ambassador for the International Rescue Committee, a refugee aid organization founded by Einstein.
+Cohen runs the official social media accounts for Albert Einstein, which have more than 20 million followers.